Following Buffalo shooting, 4chan shows how some platforms are accountable only to themselves – KION546

 The site lists a series of rules and warns users that “if we reasonably think you haven’t followed these rules, we may (at our own discretion) terminate your access to the site.”
 But it’s not clear if or how the rules — which prohibit, for example, posting personal information or sharing content that violates US law — are enforced.
 In some cases, they appear to be ignored; for example, they state that racist posts are only allowed on a certain thread, but rampant racism is easily found throughout the site.

 Immediately following Saturday’s shooting, some of those same forums on 4chan were used to help disseminate the shooter’s video — which otherwise might only have been viewed by the approximately 20 people who watched the livestream before it was removed by game streaming site Twitch — writings purportedly attributed to him.
 Days later, they remain online and, in some cases, continue to feature praise of the shooter or support for the conspiracy theories that appear to have motivated him.
 Links to copies of the graphic video in which the gunman shoots innocent customers and his alleged writings have continued to pop up around the site.
 Other, similar sites like Gab and Kiwi Farms were also used in the wake of the attack to distribute the video of the shooting and the alleged shooter’s writings, according to online extremism researcher Ben Decker.
-(CNN has reached out to Gab and Kiwi Farms for comment.)
+In an unsigned email Kiwi Farms in response to a CNN request for comment, the site said it considered the video “safe to host” after it originally aired on Twitch.
+(Twitch says it removed the video from its site within two minutes of the attack starting.)
+Gab did not respond to a request for comment.

 In the wake of the Buffalo shooting, many of the major social media platforms “did go to significant lengths” to quickly remove content related to the attack, “but there’s a real problem, which is that there are some platforms who are kind of holdouts that ruin it for everyone,” said Tim Squirrell, communications head at the think tank Institute for Strategic Dialogue.
 “The consequence of that is that you can never complete the game of whack-a-mole.
 There’s always going to be somewhere circulating [this content],” he said.